 3. It’s convenient

 With recorded video interviews you don’t have to worry about schedules.
 You can record the questions and send out the invitations when it suits you.
 Same applies to the candidates: they answer the questions when it fits their schedule.
-Many of your applicants can for example be employed and scheduling a live video interview could be difficult (unless you want to steal their lunch brake).
+For example, if your applicants are already employed, scheduling a live video interview could be difficult (unless you want to steal their lunch break).

 4. Introducing candidates to your colleagues is simple

 Having a live video interview with several interviewers will get messy.
 With recorded video interviews the candidates’ answers will be saved into the tool and can easily be shared to your colleagues or customers.
 Now you can engage more people to the recruiting process early on.
 People who have received these introductions can also rate and comment the candidates.
 Also, the convenience aspect applies to these people as well; they can engage when it fits their schedule.

 Having interviewed your candidates through recorded video interviews you have now a broad view of each candidate.
 You can be quite certain that the person you are going to interview personally is actually someone you consider for the position.
 When interviewing candidates with live video interviews there are always some people that you quite promptly realize wont fit the position.
 But you can't really just end the interview right there, can you?
 With recorded video interviews you’ll be able to quickly identify these cases and only personally interview the best fits.

 Most of candidates like recorded video interviews.
 Don't believe me?
 See for yourself: Candidate Survey 2019.
 Using modern tools will let you appear as a modern recruiter and enhance you employer brand.
 Of course it's always good to remember that every part of the recruiting process is an important part.
 So remember to communicate with your candidates and have a candidate-first mindset.
 If you are interested to read more about employer brand and how to develop it, click here.
 Start using recorded video interviews with RecRight!